ThoEJ/hmt-re-framework/framework-application-support/questions-phase2.md

 | What if there is a communication failure between [MACHINEAGENT1] and [MACHINEAGENT2] during this action? |
 | What if there is a communication breakdown between [HUMANAGENT1] and [HUMANAGENT2] during this action? |

-Activity 2.1 -- Questions to help analyse a concrete instance of a process problem according to HMT dimensions.
+Activity 2.1 -- Questions to help analyse a concrete instance of a process problem according to HMT dimensions:

 | Transparency |
 | -------- |
 | *Observability*: How could the problem be detected by a HA/MA? |